AdarshDogra-CloudDevops/azurelabguide/Exercise3-container-instance.md

 # Exercise 3 – Deploying the Container Instance
+**In this exercise, you will deploy your custom container image from ACR to an Azure Container Instance (ACI).
+You will configure networking and validate that the container is running successfully.**

 1. In the Azure Portal, search for **Container Instances** → Click **Create**.
    ![](./azurelab/ci1.png)